Zibx/tg-2019-contest/readme.md

   }
 }
 ```
-##### 3. Make another dataset for performance\stress test.

-There is no possibility to push performance to the limit with 100 dotted charts!
-So, lets make dataset with 7 data rows with 1 million dots in each!
-##### 4. Choose between canvas, svg and webgl.
-Graphics should be fast enough to draw a lot of segments.
-It would be nice if we have 60fps, but I would not call It a `business feature`, charts are usually used by analytics and it is way much important to have ability of loading a really large set of data and navigate in it.
-So I think that ~10 fps would be enough, but it should not freeze UI (!).

-#### Canvas
-##### Pros
-- Canvas have got everything for drawing polyline
-- if we want to squeeze everything from cpu - low level (getContextData) would be the best choice and it leads to manual point by point lines drawing, reinventing antialiasing and segment joint types.
-##### Cons
-- Update everything on each frame
-- More complex data aggregations

-#### SVG
-##### Pros
-- It was literally created for plotting segments
-- It is possible to update parts of graphics separately
-##### Cons
-- Functions for manipulating with `path` segments were removed from API and now the only way for update segment in line - is full attribute update

- #### WebGL
- ##### Pros
- - It can be rotated in 3d with zero cost!
- - It can be covered with shaders, lightning and particle animations!

- #### Cons
- - Create mesh on CPU is too boring for getting fun from contest
- - Creating mesh in shader is funnier but it would take too much debug time, especially for making rounded joints.

-SVG was my choice.

-##### 5. Plot chart in navigation.
+### Plot chart in navigation.
 Do not forget about 7 million points that exists in our crafted dataset.

-Optimizations:
-- Draw once.
+##### Draw once
-- Do not draw more than one line segment per screen pixel.
+Navigation does not scroll, it only scales vertically.
+It would be nice to make this small chart previews only in data loading step and in screen resize.
+##### Do not draw things that people would not see
+When you have a really huge amount of data — you can reduce it at least to the count of pixels on the screen.

-- Batch lazy drawing each 10000 to prevent UI freezing
+##### Batch lazy drawing to prevent UI freezing
+Use delays to process data in reasonable sized batches.

-##### 6. Plot big chart
+### Plot big chart

-You do not have to draw full chart, only part that would be visible to user, so updating should contain this steps:
+Do not draw the full chart, you should only render parts that are currently visible to user:
-- track left\right bound of viewport
-- retrieve data in that bound by getting left\right index. `Binary search` is optimal strategy for searching data slice `startIndex` and `endIndex`.
+- Track left\right bound of viewport and retrieve only corresponding data. `Binary search` is an optimal strategy for searching data slice `startIndex` and `endIndex`.
-- iterate from `startIndex` to `endIndex` and do not draw more than one segment per `CHART_LINE_WIDTH`
+- Iterate from `startIndex` to `endIndex` and do not draw more than one segment per `CHART_LINE_WIDTH`.
+You can even skip some points.
-- calculate divergence (TODO check) and find the most odd dot.
-I want to show peak if it happens in between of timeGranula
+- In my case I've choose to calculate the most odd dots in every visible segment, but it was not necessery.

-##### 7. Navigation window
+### Navigation window
-- Move and resize data window on users interactions.
+- Move and resize data window on user interactions
-- Respect touch events (TODO move)
+- Respect touch events

-##### 8. Axis Y
+### Axis Y
-- Find out beautifull риски labels in currently visible chart bounds from min to max.
+- Find out beautiful labels in currently visible chart bounds from min to max.
 - Update labels on chart updates
-- Keep in mind feature animations
+- Keep in mind future animations
 - Renderer for long numbers
-##### 9. Tooltip
-TODO
-- Tooltip should not overlap selection circles.
-Even if there is a full column of circles

-##### 10. Axis X
+### Axis X
 - Labels should be in correct places
 - Values should keep their position if view frame is moved

-##### 11. Animations
+### Animations
+It was the hardest part of the task for me
-###### X Axis move animation
+#### X Axis move animation
 X Axis values should stay on their places while time frame is moved.
 It can be easily achieved by calculating diff between `left_chart_bound` mod `full_single_axis_label_interval` and `dataset_start` mod `full_single_axis_label_interval`.

-###### X Axis on window resize animation
+#### X Axis on window resize animation
 I kept the formula of calculating label positions, and just slightly hinted `dataset_start`.
 It become a dynamic property that I nail to left or right chart bound on navigation window resizing.

-###### Y Axis
+#### Y Axis
 Just make hash of currently displayed values and start `remove` animation when there is no such value in current axis labels.
-While animation is not finished — value position is keep updating.
+Value position keeps updating while animation is not finished.

-###### Chart vertical scaling
+#### Chart vertical scaling
-It is the easiest animation, you just have to:
+It is the easiest one, so you just have to:
 1. Calculate min\max of currently displayed dots
 2. Get the median from new `min\max` to `previous_frame_min\max`
 3. Move the median closer to previous value to slow down the animation.
 I used 1/6 of new value mixing up
 4. Redraw chart until |`new min\max` – `old min\max`| > `epsilon`

-###### Disappear and scale chart in navigation
+#### Disappear and scale chart in navigation

-### 1) Respect big data and algorithmic complexity
-When implement any logic
+# TLDR.
+It was a really good contest with a bunch of pitfalls.
+Writing code and making choices process was similar to tasks that you can get in normal IT companies, so now I think that TG is searching for developers and it was just a test task.

+I would place all code in my public github account at the 1 of April @Zibx.

 __List of abbreviations__